 The potential for conflicts between non-motorised and motor vehicles is greatest at intersections, where segregation of traffic is not always possible or suitable.
 As a result, these conflicts account for a large proportion of all cycle accidents.
 All intersections should preferably be marked and signposted in order to provide clear instructions and directions to motor vehicle drivers and non-motorised vehicles users alike.
 Different design/ priority options/ turning restrictions exist for priority junctions, roundabouts and signalised intersections to make them more safe.

 The enforcement of traffic regulations governing all road users and vehicles is essential for the safety of cyclists.
 Regulations relating to motor vehicles that can increase road safety include the enforcement of speed restrictions and waiting restrictions in the vicinity of on-road cycle lanes.
 Similarly, cyclists have a responsibility to acknowledge and obey the various traffic laws, traffic signals, have lane discipline, and not encroach on to the footway.
 Behaviour and compliance can be further improved by education of the cyclist.
 Furthermore, it is important that bicycles are as fit for the road as any motor vehicle.
 Hence equipment such as helmets, reflectors, headlights, and braking systems should be fitted and in good working order.
 There are some controversial issues related to bicycle helmet use, but in case of a fall or a crash a crash helmet will increase the chance of survival (from head injuries) by up to 40%.
-For more information on helmets and helmet wearing please follow the link.
+More information on helmets and helmet wearing can be found here.